-180 C. Write the missing half to make full SMCP statements that provide a briefing on the status of navigational aids and equipment.
-1. The radar is operation 2.
-GPS is not in 3 miles range scale 3.
-Echo-sounder is at true-motion north-up 4.
-The echo-sounder recordings are manual steering 5.
-I changed to manual steering 6.
-Navigation lights are switched off D. What is a nautical chart1?
-You will listen to two excerpts of an interview on nautical charts given by a scientist who works for the US National Ocean Service. a) Read the following sentences, listen to the first part of the interview and fill in the missing words: 1 1.
-A shows what is on land.
-2. A shows what is under, in, on and around the water.
-3. Nautical charts are working documents: mariners add lines, turning points and 4.
-Vessels are required to keep charts and publications updated using weekly Local to Mariners.
-5. Numbers on a nautical chart represent, which tell us how deep the water is in that particular area.
-6. Charts include locations of dangers to navigation such as coral reefs, rocks, and shoals.
-7. Other data on nautical charts include the rose as well as latitudes and 8.
-You may also find pipelines and submerged cables, lighthouses and, channels and tunnels. Ĺ Listen to the second excerpt of the interview and fill in the diagram: Nautical charts format Print-on-demand Electronic navigation charts Supporting marine publications Supporting marine publications
+C. Write the missing half to make full SMCP statements that provide a briefing on the status of navigational aids and equipment.

+- 1. The radar isoperation2.
+GPS is not in3 miles range scale3.
+Echo-sounder is attrue-motion north-up4.
+The echo-sounder recordings aremanual steering5.
+I changed tounreliable6.
+Navigation lights areswitched off - D. What is a nautical chart1?
+You will listen to two excerpts of an interview on nautical charts given by a scientist who works for the US National Ocean Service.

+a) Read the following sentences, listen to the first part of the interview and fill in the missing words:

+- 1. A shows what is on land. - 2.
+A shows what is under, in, on and around the water. - 3.
+Nautical charts are working documents: mariners add lines, turning points and . - 4.
+Vessels are required to keep charts and publications updated using weekly Local to Mariners. - 5.
+Numbers on a nautical chart represent , which tell us how deep the water is in that particular area. - 6.
+Charts include locations of dangers to navigation such as coral reefs, rocks, and shoals. - 7.
+Other data on nautical charts include the rose as well as latitudes and . - and .
+8. You may also find pipelines and submerged cables, lighthouses and . channels and tunnels. - b) Listen to the second excerpt of the interview and fill in the diagram: